fbpx

 The principles of an efficient move still apply to downsizing or estate sales.
 Go through each room systematically; declutter the space; organize everything into piles of keep, donate, discard; and label all boxes and bags with its contents.
 It might be useful to keep a physical list of the rooms, prioritize them, and list their major contents if your parent(s) could use that organizational help.
 If your finances allow, there are movers who specialize in relocating seniors.

 Some parents love to keep their children’s bedrooms as untouched as possible and will keep all of their childhood items.
-It might be useful to have your siblings come over and look through their childhood bedrooms to make decisions about what to keep, donate, and discard on behalf of your parent(s) so they don’t have to make these tough decisions all on their own.
+It might be useful to have your siblings come over and look through their childhood bedrooms to make decisions about what to pack with proper moving supplies and what to keep, donate, and discard on behalf of your parent(s) so they don’t have to make these tough decisions all on their own.

 Make the process fun for your parent(s).
 Play some of their favorite music while you work, take breaks for tea or delicious snacks, and keep it relaxed and comfortable.
 Also, it is recommended that you limit the amount of time you spend each day on organizing and packing so that it doesn’t become overwhelming.